carlos-montiers/enhancedbatch/docs/extensions/extensions-section.md

 Extensions are identified with the `@` prefix.

-There are two types of usage:
+There are three types of usage: `get`, `set` and `call`.

+Not all extensions allow all the same usage.

 Get: For get the result of it, expand it: